PA220248

 • Planning a search operation based on facts gathered about a lost object prior to the dive.

-You may be able to get college credit for the Search and Recovery course – ask your instructor.
+You may be able to get college credit for the Search and Recovery course – ask DWF.

-Also, the first dive of this PADI Specialty Diver course may credit as an Adventure Dive toward your Advanced Open Water Diver certification – ask your instructor about earning credit.
+Also, the first dive of this PADI Specialty Diver course may credit as an Adventure Dive toward your Advanced Open Water Diver certification – ask DWF about earning credit.

 How can you start learning now?

-Visit your local PADI Dive Center or Resort to enroll in the course and get a PADI Search and Recovery Crew-Pak that includes your manual and video.
-By studying before class, you’ll be better prepared to start practicing your search and recovery skills when you meet with your instructor.
+Contact Dive With Frank directly and let me know that you’d like to sign up for the Search & Recovery course!
+We can get you the PADI Search & Recovery Diver Crew-Pak that includes your manual and video.
+By studying before class, you’ll be better prepared to start practicing your search and recovery skills when you meet with DWF.

 What scuba gear will you use?

 Besides your basic scuba equipment, you’ll need a compass and underwater slate.
-Your PADI Instructor or local dive center staff may suggest other gear that may help with your searches, such as a dive light, marker buoys, lines and reels.
+DWF may suggest other gear that may help with your searches, such as a dive light, marker buoys, lines and reels.

 How Long Will It Take?